SandeepKushajVithanage/rn-searchable-picker/README.md

 # rn-searchable-picker

 <i>rn-searchable-picker</i> is a small library that provides a dropdown menu which has an ability to search and select.
 So that React Native developers can use this for large set of items.
+Working for both Android and iOS.

 Try it and make your life simpler!